bessagroup/CRATE/README.md

 Moreover, it is worth remarking that CRATE is implemented in a high-modular architecture and following an **object-oriented programming (OOP)** paradigm.
 Besides improving the overall readability and comprehension of the code, this means that CRATE can be easily extended by means of suitable interfaces to account for new features and developments, as well as being efficiently coupled with other softwares.
 CRATE's OOP structure is described through the well-known Unified Modeling Language (UML), a language-independent abstract schematic toolkit that allows the visual representation of object-oriented programs.
 In particular, the so-called UML class diagrams are employed to represent the most important classes of CRATE along with the interactions and relationships between them.

-# Installation (WIP)
+# Installation

 CRATE is a simple **Python package** - [crate]() - available from the Python Package Index ([PyPI](https://pypi.org/)).
-This means that running CRATE requires solely a Python 3.X installation and a few Python packages used for scientific computing and data science:
+This means that running CRATE requires solely a Python 3 installation and a few Python packages used for scientific computing and data science:

-- Whether you are using Linux, MacOS or Windows, Python can be easily installed by following the [Python Getting Started](https://www.python.org/about/gettingstarted/) official webpage.
+- Python can be easily installed by following the [Python Getting Started](https://www.python.org/about/gettingstarted/) official webpage.
 Many other resources are available to help you install and setup Python (e.g., [Real Python](https://realpython.com/installing-python/)).

-- CRATE can be installed either through **pip** (recommended) or **from source**:
+- Installation **from Python Package Index** with pip:

     - [**pip**](https://pip.pypa.io/en/stable/getting-started/) is a Python package manager that installs Python packages from PyPI.
 After [installing pip](https://pip.pypa.io/en/stable/installation/), installing a package is straightforward as described [here](https://packaging.python.org/en/latest/tutorials/installing-packages/) and [here](https://pip.pypa.io/en/stable/getting-started/).
 Note that, besides installing CRATE, pip automatically installs all the required Python package dependencies.
 Therefore, CRATE can be simply installed by running the following pip installation command:

         > pip install crate

+- Installation **from source**:

-    - CRATE can be installed directly by [git](https://git-scm.com/) cloning the [GitHub repository]() into a local directory.
-In this case, all the required Python package dependencies must be installed manually.
+    - CRATE can be installed directly by [git](https://git-scm.com/) cloning the [GitHub repository]() into a local directory:

+        > git clone git@github.com:bessagroup/CRATE.git

+    - In this case, please note that (1) all the required Python package dependencies (e.g., NumPy, SciPy) must be installed manually and (2) CRATE's root directory must be added to sys.path before importing crate as:

+        ```python
+        import sys
+        # Add project directory to sys.path
+        root_dir = ‘/path/to/project/CRATE/src’
+        if root_dir not in sys.path:
+          sys.path.insert(0, root_dir)
+        ```

 # How to use CRATE?
-(WIP)

 Performing a multi-scale simulation with CRATE involves setting a **user-defined input data file**, which contains all the required data about the problem and the simulation procedure itself, and **running CRATE's main script**, which carries out all the simulation operations automatically.